brophdawg11/brophy.org/content/async-loading-patterns-in-vue.md

 * Use vanilla JS where you can
 * Choose smaller alternatives where possible ([date-fns](https://github.com/date-fns/date-fns) over Moment)
 * Use techniques such as [Tree Shaking](https://webpack.js.org/guides/tree-shaking/) to remove unused code
-  * Look for tree-shakable libraries where possible([lodash-es](https://www.npmjs.com/package/lodash-es) over the standard build)
+  * Look for tree-shakable libraries where possible (i.e., [lodash-es](https://www.npmjs.com/package/lodash-es) over the standard build)
 * Use webpack's [Performance Configurations](https://webpack.js.org/configuration/performance/#performancemaxentrypointsize) to alert you when your bundle grow beyond the acceptable limit